mohsend/Magnificent-University-Projects/README.md

 g++ -Wall -o "executable_file" "code_file.cpp"
 ```

+### Microsoft Visual Studio
-some files have a Visual Studio specific line. simply delete the line if you want to complie using another compliler. or add it if you want to compile in VS.
+Add this line on top of the code if you want to compile in Visual Studio:
 ```c++
 #include "stdafx.h"
 ```